Onewheel First time riding guide and travel log

 Dont fight the wobbles.
 Its incredible how much faith I have in this device that only has one wheel.

 I get many kickbacks when going up hills.
-I just dont know the limit of the board and maybe I will never know because knowing the limit would involve the nose planting and me getting thrown off.
+I just dont know the limit of the board and maybe I never will because knowing the limit would involve the nose planting and me getting thrown off.
 I dont want to be thrown off at 20 km/h.

 Finally made it over 20km/h after hovering at 18km/h.
 The nose picked up after 20km/h.
 I dont know what that was about but im assuming it meant you are going too fast down this hill and that i should slow down.